-Dynatrace does provide the ability to define tags for CloudFoundry app process groups and services via any user-provided Dynatrace Cloud Foundry service that’s bound to your application.
+Dynatrace provides the ability to define tags for CloudFoundry application process groups and services via any user-provided Dynatrace Cloud Foundry service that’s bound to your application.
 This enables you to automatically organize and filter all monitored Cloud Foundry application components.

-Defining Tags in the environment itself has its uses however it is not recommended as a general purpose solution.
+Defining tags in the environment itself has its uses.
+However, we don't recommended it as a general purpose solution.
 The reason is that this is cumbersome and requires a lot of preplanning.
-It also makes it hard to make changes later.
+Making changes later isn't easy either.
 Use it with caution.

-It's recommended that you define additional metadata at the deployed system.
-For CloudFoundry apps this can be also done via a user-provided Dynatrace Cloud Foundry service that’s bound to your application.
+We recommend that you define additional metadata at the deployed system.
+For CloudFoundry apps this can also be done via a user-provided Dynatrace Cloud Foundry service that’s bound to your application.

 This enables you to use automated tagging rules, based on existing or custom metadata, to define your filter sets for charts, alerting, and more.
 These tags and rules can be changed and adapted any time and will apply almost immediately without any change to the monitored environment or applications.